Fernandohf/fernandohf.github.io/about.md

 permalink: /about/
 ---

-Hello!
-My name is Fernando Henrique and I am passionate about science and all the incredible ways it can change the world

-**Data Scientist and Pythonist :heart:.**
+Greetings!
+My name is Fernando Henrique and I am passionate about science and all the incredible ways it can change the world.**Data Scientist 📈 and Pythonist 🐍**

-### Contact me
+### Contact

-[nandohfernandes@gmail.com](mailto:nandohfernandes@gmail.com)
+Feel free to get in touch 😉 [nandohfernandes@gmail.com](mailto:nandohfernandes@gmail.com)